ismet55555/ismet55555/README.md

 ## Hi There, I'm Ismet 👋

 ### Something about me:
-- I'm a father, hustband, developer, engineer, and a life long learner.
+- I'm a father, husband, developer, engineer, and a life long learner.
 - I love tech, programming, and automation of any type.
 - My daily driver and first choice for personal work is linux (sometimes Ubuntu sometimes CentOS)
 - Currently my passion is to expand and perfect my DevOps skills.